Demographics of South Dakota: Population

 According to the U.S. Census Bureau, as of 2012, South Dakota has an estimated population of 833,354, which is an increase of 2.4% from 2010.
 Females made up approximately 49.8% of the population.
 In 2011, 2.4% of the population was foreign born.
 In the same year, there were 71,125 veterans.
 The center of population of South Dakota is located in Buffalo County, in the unincorporated county seat of Gann Valley.

 Growth and rural flight

 South Dakota, in common with five other nearby states (Nebraska, Kansas, Oklahoma, North Dakota, and Iowa), is experiencing a trend of falling populations in rural counties.
 89% of the total number of cities in these six states have fewer than 3,000 people; hundreds have fewer than 1000.
 Between 1996 and 2004, almost half a million people, nearly half with college degrees, left the six states.
 "Rural flight" as it is called has led to offers of free land and tax breaks as enticements to newcomers.

 The effect of rural flight has not been spread evenly through South Dakota, however.
 Although most rural counties and small towns have lost population, the Sioux Falls area and the Black Hills have gained population.
 In fact, Lincoln County, near Sioux Falls, is the ninth-fastest-growing county (by percentage) in the United States.
 The growth in these areas has compensated for losses in the rest of the state, and South Dakota's total population continues to increase steadily, albeit at a slower rate than the national average.

+A one-night stay in South Dakota is all that is necessary to qualify a person to claim residency in South Dakota.
+Residency in South Dakota has therefore become very popular among full-time travelers (persons who reside in recreational vehicles, aboard cruise ships, etc.).